 MongoDB is a general-purpose document database that uses a flexible schema to store data.
 It is easy to use for software developers, and native drivers make it simple to integrate with any programming language.
 Because of its flexible schema, the database makes it frictionless to evolve as the application grows.
 It also has built-in scaling capabilities for both horizontal and vertical scaling.

-When very large data sets are needed for long-running analytics, MongoDB also offers Atlas Data Lakes.
-Data lakes can be used to store archived data, and can still be queried using the same MongoDB Query API.
+When very large data sets are needed for long-running analytics, MongoDB also offers Atlas Data Federation.
+Atlas Data Federation can be used to query cold data, which is stored in a cost-effective manner, and hot data hosted in a MongoDB cluster using the same MongoDB Query API.

 MongoDB Atlas, the cloud offering by MongoDB, provides all the tools needed for a software developer to integrate a database into their application quickly.